adamjstevenson/adamjstevenson.github.io/_posts/2018-05-28-the-next-generation-of-enterprise-software.md

 ## APIs

-Obviously I have some bias here since I work for [a company](https://stripe.com) where the product *is* a set of APIs and I spend my time working with large companies to design API-driven solutions.
-I expect that we'll continue to see significant growth and adoption in this space as larger firms accelerate development and offload complexity from their existing operations by integrating with an powerful third-party APIs.
+I work for [a company](https://stripe.com) where the product *is* a set of APIs and spend my time working with large companies to design API-driven solutions, so I get to see the opportunity here first hand.
+I expect that we'll continue to see significant growth and adoption here as larger firms accelerate development and offload complexity from their existing operations by integrating with powerful third-party APIs.

 Just as every business used to rack and manage their own servers before shifting to cloud hosting platforms, there's a growing ecosystem of APIs which allow businesses to focus on their core competencies and leave the heavy lifting to someone else.
 In practice, this often results in lowering OPEX, reducing downtime and maintenance, and providing a better customer experience.